humdrum-tools/humdrum-documentation/guide/ch33/index.md

 *-	*-
 ```

-Given an `**IPA` input, occurrences of alliteration can be found by
+Given an <span class="rep">IPA</span> input, occurrences of alliteration can be found by
 first isolating the initial phoneme for each word using <span class="tool">humsed</span>.
 This
 task requires some additional knowledge about using
 <span class="tool">humsed</span>.
 Both <span class="unix">sed</span> and <span class="tool">humsed</span> provide